Also called: Somnambulism

 Sleepwalking itself is not harmful.
 But sleepwalking can be hazardous because sleepwalking kids aren't awake and may not realize what they're doing, such as walking down stairs or opening windows.

-Sleepwalking is not usually a sign that something is emotionally or psychologically wrong with a child.
+Sleepwalking usually isn't a sign that a child has an emotional or psychological issue.
 And it doesn't cause any emotional harm.
 Sleepwalkers probably won't even remember the nighttime stroll.

 How to Keep a Sleepwalker Safe